 Two writers—both in their seventies—show the way.
 Burton Malkiel is best known for his classic book on investing: A Random Walk Down Wall Street.
 His co-writer Charles D. Ellis is known for his best seller: Winning the Loser’s Game.

 Their co-authored book, The Elements of Investing, is a title that speaks for itself.
 Few could misinterpret what the book is about or who it’s for.
-It satisfies the reader’s question: Is this book for me?
+Does it satisfy the reader’s question: is this book for me?

 Your reader now has two more questions.
 What value will I get from spending time reading your book?
 Will I have time to read it?

 Malkiel and Ellis address this last point in their brief introduction to Elements of Investing.
 They tell their readers that in 92 pages or less they will learn what’s important about investing.
 Moreover, they’ll do it with straightforward clarity.
 This is a strong value proposition.

 The authors have done the work so the reader doesn’t have to.
 They’ve sorted through weighty tomes on finance and distilled their essence for easy consumption.
 They even make a bold promise that the time invested will return dividends, now and later.
 Their book has present and future value.
 If you want to find out what that is, you’re likely to keep reading.

 The first few pages of an introduction set up expectations.
 This has never been more important than today because Kindle and other e-book formats allow readers to access free samples.
 Those samples sell the rest of the book.
 This is good marketing.
 Let’s remember that good marketing of a bad product is a rapid route to the poor house.
 Empty promises destroy confidence.
 Reputation matters more in today’s world of transparency than it ever did.
 You have to walk the talk.